Tubular Bells: The Exorcist

 The introduction to Part One was chosen to feature in the 1973 horror film The Exorcist.
 According to the British film critic Mark Kermode, the decision to include the music was the result of chance – the director, William Friedkin, had decided to discard the original score by Lalo Schifrin and was looking for music to replace it.
-Friedkin was visiting the offices of Ahmet Ertegun, the president of Atlantic Records (which distributed Tubular Bells in the US), and picking up a white label record of the album from the selection of records in Ertegun's office, he put it on the record player and instantly decided that the music would be perfect for the film.
+Friedkin was visiting the offices of Ahmet Ertegun, the president of Atlantic Records (which distributed Tubular Bells in the US), and picking up a white label record from the selection of records in Ertegun's office, he put it on the record player and instantly decided that the music would be perfect for the film.
 Although the introduction only features briefly in two scenes, it has become the track most commonly associated with the film.
 Oldfield said he did not want to see the film because he believed he would find it too frightening.

 Sequels and other albums

 Tubular Bells remains the album most identified with Oldfield, and he has released three sequels.
-Tubular Bells II was released in 1992 which, like its predecessor, reached number one in the UK.
+Tubular Bells II was released in 1992 which, like its predecessor, reached number 1 in the UK.
 It was followed by the electronic and dance-oriented Tubular Bells III (1998) and The Millennium Bell (1999).
-On the thirtieth anniversary of Tubular Bells, Oldfield re-recorded the original Tubular Bells with contemporary technology, making several corrections to what he saw as flaws in the album's original production.
+On the thirtieth anniversary of Tubular Bells, Oldfield re-recorded the original Tubular Bells with contemporary technology, making several corrections to what he saw as flaws in the original production.
 Since Stanshall died in 1995, the re-recording features new narration provided by actor John Cleese.
 Tubular Bells 2003 went to number 51 in the UK.

 In 1975, an orchestral arrangement of the original album was released as The Orchestral Tubular Bells.